Align Your Knowledge and Skills to a More Fulfilling Career

 Baylor University’s Louise Herrington School of Nursing’s post-baccalaureate Distance ABSN program is an intensive full-time program.
 Students with a completed bachelor's degree in a non-nursing discipline will complete 62 hours of nursing course work and stand out as a Baylor nurse:

-- Gain clinical experience working with underserved communities
+- Gain clinical experience working in Texas communities

 - Benefit from strong academics and a well-earned reputation